golemheavy/ICE-Scraper/README.md

 This project is a utility for scraping news sites.
 Currently the project is set up to use the science news site [quantamagazine.org](https://www.quantamagazine.org/).

-### Before You Begin
+### How to use install this project.

-1. Create a GitHub repo for this assignment and clone it to your computer.
-Any name will do -- just make sure it's related to this project in some fashion.
+1. Clone this site down to the server you intend to use with the command `git clone`

 2. Run `npm init`.
 When that's finished, install and save these npm packages: